AI-HELP/sdk-android-example/README.md

 	ELvaChatServiceSdk.showSingleFAQ(String faqId,HashMap config);

 **Coding Example：**

-	// Presenting Single FAQ to your customers

-	ELvaChatServiceSdk.setUserName("user_name"); // set User Name If the username is not obtained, the empty string "" is passed, and the default nickname "anonymous" is used.
-	ELvaChatServiceSdk.setUserId("user_id"); // set User Id If the userid is not available, the empty string "" is passed, and a unique device id is generated.
-	ELvaChatServiceSdk.setServerId("server_id"); // set Server Id
+	HashMap<String, Object> config = new HashMap();

-	HashMap<String,Object> map = new HashMap();
+	HashMap<String, Object> map = new HashMap();
 	ArrayList<String> tags = new ArrayList();
-	// the tag names are variables
-	tags.add("pay1");
-	tags.add("s1");
-	tags.add("vip2");
+	// The first way to customize needs to be consistent with the background (for the key form) tags.add("vip1");

+	// "elva-tags" Is the key value can not be changed map.put("elva-tags", tags);

+	// The second way to customize does not need to go to the background configuration (for the key-value form) map.put("udid", "123456789");

-	// “elva-tags" is the key name, not a variable. map.put("elva-tags",tags);
+	// "elva-custom-metadata" Is the key value can not be changed config.put("elva-custom-metadata", map);

-	HashMap<String,Object> config = new HashMap();
-	config.put("elva-custom-metadata",map);
+	// Add this parameter, where the key is immutable.
+The highest priority.
+Plus the upper right corner of the post faq will never show.
+	// (If you want to display, you need to delete this parameter and join config.put("showContactButtonFlag", "1");
+	config.put("hideContactButtonFlag", "1");

-	config.put("showContactButtonFlag", "1"); // The display can be accessed from the upper right corner of the FAQ list (if you do not want to display it, you need to delete this parameter) config.put("showConversationFlag", "1"); // Click on the upper right corner of the FAQ to enter the upper right corner of the robot interface.
-(If you do not want to display, you need to delete this parameter.) config.put("directConversation", "1");// Click on the upper right corner of the FAQ and you will be taken to the manual customer service page (without adding the default to the robot interface.
-If you don't need it, delete this parameter)
+	// The display can be accessed from the upper right corner of the FAQ list (if you do not want to display it, you need to delete this parameter) config.put("showContactButtonFlag", "1");

+	// Click on the upper right corner of the FAQ to enter the upper right corner of the robot interface.
+(If you do not want to display, you need to delete this parameter.) config.put("showConversationFlag", "1");

+	// Click on the upper right corner of the FAQ and you will be taken to the manual customer service page (without adding the default to the robot interface.
+If you don't need it, delete this parameter) config.put("directConversation", "1");

-	ELvaChatServiceSdk.setUserName("user_name"); // set User Name If the username is not obtained, the empty string "" is passed, and the default nickname "anonymous" is used.
+	// Set the username If you don't get the username, pass in the empty string "" and the default nickname "anonymous" will be used.
+	ELvaChatServiceSdk.setUserName("user_name");

-    ELvaChatServiceSdk.setUserId("user_id"); // set User Id If the userid is not available, the empty string "" is passed, and a unique device id is generated.
+	// Set the user ID.
+If you don't get the userid, pass in the empty string "" and the system will generate a unique device id.
+    ELvaChatServiceSdk.setUserId("user_id");

+	// Set the service ID
-    ELvaChatServiceSdk.setServerId("server_id"); // set Serve Id
+    ELvaChatServiceSdk.setServerId("server_id");

 	ELvaChatServiceSdk.showSingleFAQ("2345",config);